rangle/augury/README.md

 ## Supported version

-Augury works with application built starting with Angular 2+.
+Augury supports all Angular versions back to v2.0.0.

 ---
 ## Working on Augury